CrazyCloudCraft/wikitest/FAQ.md

 For a list of plugins supporting PlaceholderAPI go [[here|Plugins-using-PlaceholderAPI]].

 ## I can't download the expansion
-Make sure, that the connection to the cloud (https://api.extendedclip.com for PlaceholderAPI and https://api.extendedclip.com/home for normal users) isn't blocked by a firewall or similar.
+Make sure, that the connection to the cloud (https://api.extendedclip.com) isn't blocked by a firewall or similar.
 Next step would be to check if the expansion actually exists on the cloud.
 Not all plugins provide their placeholders through a separate jar on the cloud.
 Some have them build in and register them on startup.

 If both checks failed, go to the cloud-page and download the jar manually.
 Put it then in the `expansions` folder of PlaceholderAPI (`/plugins/PlaceholderAPI/expansions`)

 ## How can other plugins use my placeholders with PlaceholderAPI?